 The Monkey Puzzle, a native of Chile, can live to be a thousand years old.
 This one, standing at about 150 feet, could easily be a hundred, two, maybe three hundred years old.
 Without a shadow of a doubt, though, it was growing long before the Girl Scout house was built.
 Monkey Puzzle also survived of ravages of the turpentine industry on our landscape primarily because no one ever had the tools to cut a tree like this and so it grew.

 Today, it appears to be the tallest tree in our region, but it doesn’t stand out.
 Monkey Puzzle tends to become invisible in a landscape, which is surely why the devil likes hanging out there.
 Not even lightning bothers to hit this tree.

 Arborists say that the tree is so open in habit you could almost look at it and not see it.
 But if you do actually try to look for it, while driving east on Davenport Boulevard (County Road 547), you can see that it really stands out.
 It stands out far above all the other trees in our ridge-top community.

 If you look up close, sometimes you can see the biggest birds around stopping aloft Monkey Puzzle for a rest: red-tailed hawks, vultures, and osprey.
-From the ground they must have looked like devils to ancients.
+From the ground they must have looked like devils to our ancestors.

 A prehistoric tree, an endangered tree.
 Davenport must be one special place for a tree like this one to have made its home here.